damianhakert/damianhakert.github.io/source/posts/2016-07-28-the-basics-of-gitlab-ci.html.md

 - mkisofs -o ./packed.iso ./compiled.txt
 ```

 However, to make it semantically correct let's put commands related to package installation to `before_script`.
+Note that if you use `before_script` at the top level of a configuration, then related commands will run before all jobs.

 Our final version of `.gitlab-ci.yml`:
 {: .step}

 ```yaml